WalletScrutiny/WalletScrutinyCom/_android/org.freewallet.lite.android.md

 **Update 2021-05-25**: This app is not on the Play Store anymore.
-The app's website links to [this Freewallet](/android/mw.org.freewallet.app/) now.
+The app's website links to {% include walletLink.html wallet='android/mw.org.freewallet.app' %} now.

 **Update 2019-11-29**: This wallet shares no source code but was categorized as too small, which makes it irrelevant for listings.